-The Board of Education shall permit self-administration of medication for asthma or other potentially life-threatening illnesses by students both on school premises during regular school hours and off-site or after regular school hours when a student is participating in field trips or extracurricular activities.
-Parent/guardian of the student must meet the following conditions:
+In accordance with Board Policy 5330 Administration of Medication, the Board shall permit self-administration of medication for asthma or other potentially life-threatening illnesses by students both on school premises during regular school hours and off-site or after regular school hours when a student is participating in field trips or extracurricular activities.
+The parent/guardian of the student must meet the following conditions:

-- 1. Provide the Board of Education with written authorization for the student's self-administration of medication; - 2.
-Provide written certification from the student's physician that the student has asthma or another potentially life-threatening illness and is capable of and has been instructed in the proper method of self-administration of medication; - The parent/guardian shall be encouraged to provide an additional inhaler or epi-pen identical to the one which the student is authorized to carry, which shall be retained by the school nurse; - 4.
+- 1. Provide the Board of Education with written authorization for the student's self-administration of medication; - Provide written certification from the student's physician that the student has asthma or another potentially life-threatening illness and is capable of and has been instructed in the proper method of self-administration of medication; - 3.
+The parent/guardian shall be encouraged to provide an additional inhaler or epi-pen identical to the one which the student is authorized to carry, which shall be retained by the school nurse: - 4.
 Sign a statement acknowledging that the district shall incur no liability as a result of any injury arising from the self-administration of medication by the student and that the parent/guardian shall indemnify and hold harmless the district and its employees or agents against any claims arising out of the self-administration of medication by the student.
 Every waiver shall be reviewed and co-signed by the school physician.